openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

 Just [download the OVF image](http://susegallery.com/a/tLEB1d/smbta-stresstest-smbtad) we provide via [SUSE Gallery](http://susegallery.com/browse), setup your virtual machine to have network access, and point your web
         browser to the hostname or IP adress of your virtual machine.
-Also, you can run all real time clients such as the FigureÂ 5, An instance of the smbtamonitor real time program running against SMBTA Stresstest 0.0.4 in VirtualBox.smbtamonitor program, or our interface to rrdtool, rrddriver, against SMBTA Stresstest 0.0.4.
+Also, you can run all real time clients such as the FigureÂ 5, â€œAn instance of the smbtamonitor real time program running against SMBTA Stresstest 0.0.4 in VirtualBox.â€smbtamonitor program, or our interface to rrdtool, rrddriver, against SMBTA Stresstest 0.0.4.
 It has an open port for real time clients on port number 3491.